Kav-K/GPTDiscord/README.md

 `!g` - Display help text for the bot

+`!g converse` - Start a conversation with the bot, like ChatGPT

+`!g end` - End a conversation with the bot.

 `!gp` - Display settings for the model (temperature, top_p, etc)

 `!gs <setting> <value>` - Change a model setting to a new value